Introduction to Cluster Algebras. Chapters 1-3

 \section{Connections to number theory}

 \begin{example}[\emph{Markov triples}] Consider the cluster algebra defined by the Markov quiver given in Figure~\ref{fig:markov-quiver}.
-Since the quiver is invariant under mutations, exchange relations for any cluster $(x_1,x_2,x_3)$ will look the same:

-If we start with a triple $(1,1,1)$ and mutate in all possible directions, we will get an infinite set of triples in~$\ZZ^3$, including those shown in Figure~\ref{fig:markov-triples}.
+Since the quiver is invariant under mutations, exchange relations for any cluster $(x_1,x_2,x_3)$ will look the same: [3] If we start with the triple $(1,1,1)$ and mutate in all possible directions, we will get an infinite set of triples in~$\ZZ^3$, including those shown in Figure~\ref{fig:markov-triples}.

 We next observe that all these triples satisfy the diophantine \emph{Markov equation}

 To see this, verify that each mutation in our cluster algebra transforms a solution of this equation (a \emph{Markov triple}) into another solution.
 (This is an instance of \emph{Vieta jumping}, which replaces one root of a quadratic equation by another root.)
 Starting with the solution $(1,1,1)$, we get the tree of Markov triples above.
 In fact, every Markov triple appears in this tree.
 The celebrated (still open) Uniqueness Conjecture asserts that the maximal elements of Markov triples are all distinct.
 See~\cite{aigner-markov} for a detailed account.